MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Set the parameter net.ipv4.tcp_keepalive_time to '300' in the Application VM OS in SAP workloads

-In the Application VM OS, edit the */etc/sysctl.conf* file and add `net.ipv4.tcp_keepalive_time = 300` to enable faster reconnection after an ASCS failover.
+To enable faster reconnection after an ASCS failover, edit the */etc/sysctl.conf* file in the Application VM OS and add `net.ipv4.tcp_keepalive_time = 300`.
 This setting is recommended for all Application VM OS in SAP workloads in order.

 Learn more about [App Server Instance - AppIPV4TCPKeepAlive (Set the parameter net.ipv4.tcp_keepalive_time to '300' in the Application VM OS in SAP workloads)](https://launchpad.support.sap.com/#/notes/1410736).